authorizerdev/docs/src/pages/core/graphql-api.md

 ### `_users`

 Query to get all the `_users`.
 This query is only allowed for super admins.
-It returns array of users `[User!]!` with above mentioned keys.
+It returns array of users `Users` with below mentioned keys.

-> Note: the super admin query can be access via special header with super admin secret (this is set via ENV) or `authorizer-admin` as http only cookie.
+> Note: the super admin query can be access via special header with super admin secret (this is set via ENV) or `authorizer.admin` as http only cookie.

 ```json
 {